 Each paper is read and evaluated by a committee who will provide feedback to the student.
 This committee is comprised of at least three, and no more than five, faculty members, a majority of whom must be members of the college faculty, and must include the student's advisor.
 Experts from other units on campus or outside the university may be invited to serve on the committee.

-Before the student submits the paper, his/her integrative paper committee must be approved by the Doctoral Committee.
-Unlike the dissertation examining committee, which must be approved by both the Doctoral Committee and the Graduate School, the integrative paper committee does not need to be approved by the Graduate School.
+Before the student submits the paper, his/her Integrative Paper committee must be approved by the Doctoral Committee.
+The student should email the membership of their committee to the Doctoral Program Director, who will seek the approval of the Committee.
+Unlike the dissertation examining committee, which must be approved by both the Doctoral Committee and the Graduate School, the Integrative Paper committee does not need to be approved by the Graduate School.